Developer Guide

 -

-- Parse the user inputs and create aELinkCommand
+ELinkCommandParser#parse- Parse the user inputs and create aELinkCommandobject to return. -

-We will use an example command elink 1 c/1 c/2 c/3
+We will use an example command elink 1 c/1 c/2 c/3, together with a sequence diagram, to explain how the elink feature works.

 Sequence Diagram